 If the payment is And the program is Then

 Railroad Retirement ALTCS Counted as unearned income.

 SSI-MAO

 NOTE Any part of the

 MSP pension paid to an ex-

 spouse as community property under a divorce

 decree is not counted to the

 retiree.

 Adult The Tier I - Social Security Equivalent Benefit

 Caretaker Relative is counted in full as unearned income.

 Pregnant Woman

 The taxable amount of

 Child any Tier 1 - Non-Social

-KidsCare Security Equivalent Benefit, Tier II benefit,
+KidsCare Security Equivalent

-Nuscare vested dual benefit and
+RidsCale Benefit, Tier II benefit, vested dual benefit and

 supplemental annuity is

 counted.
 Non-taxable

 amounts are excluded.

 All other pension and ALTCS Counted as unearned

 retirement payments income.

-SSI-MAO NOTE A CU
+SSI-MAO NOTE Any part of the

-Med NOTE Any part of the
+MSP NOTE Any part of the pension paid to an ex-

-MSP pension paid to an ex-
+INISP pension paid to an ex-